Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Introduction

-The {\tt KKMC} Monte Carlo has been used to generate events of the SM $e^-e^+ \to \tau^-\tau^+$ process for several decades, and is now enriched with several additional processes to describe NP effects potentially observable at $e^-e^+$ collider and the Belle II experiment~\cite{Banerjee:2021hke}.
+The {\tt KKMC} Monte Carlo {(MC)} has been used to generate events of the SM $e^-e^+ \to \tau^-\tau^+$ process for several decades, and is now enriched with several additional processes to describe NP effects potentially observable at $e^-e^+$ collider and the Belle II experiment~\cite{Banerjee:2021hke}.
 In particular, recent development in Ref.~\cite{Banerjee:2022sgf} allows one to include anomalous contributions to electric and magnetic dipole moments of the $\tau$ lepton, in case of low energy $\tau$-pair production.
 In {\tt KKMC}, all spin correlations are rigorously implemented, including quantum entanglement effects.
 This is the case for configurations where an arbitrary number of hard bremsstrahlung photons can be present.
 It can also provide valuable benchmarks for spin effects in $e^-e^+ \to \tau^- \tau^+$ process, with $\tau$ decays included.

-The {\tt TauSpinner} program is a convenient tool to study observables sensitive to the NP effects at hadron colliders.
-It allows one to include NP and spin effects, which are absent in event samples generated with general purpose MC generators like {\tt Pythia} \cite{Bierlich:2022pfr} and {\tt Sherpa} \cite{Sherpa:2019gpd}.
-At the beginning, the longitudinal spin effects in the case of the Drell-Yan processes and the production of $\tau$ leptons in Higgs decays at the Large Hadron Collider (LHC) were implemented~\cite{Czyczula:2012ny}.
-Later, they were extended to applications of the NP interactions \cite{Kalinowski:2016qcd} in the hard processes, in which lepton pairs are accompanied with one or two hard jets \cite{Kalinowski:2016qcd}, and to include the transverse spin effects~\cite{Przedzinski:2014pla}.
-The list of applications was also extended to incorporate the electroweak effects~\cite{Richter-Was:2018lld,Richter-Was:2020jlt}.
+The {\tt TauSpinner} program is a convenient tool to study {and prepare} observables sensitive to the NP effects at hadron colliders. {Its purpose is to introduce, with the help of weights, small effects on top of event samples of the SM content.
+It is imperative, as in case of {\tt KKMC}, to evaluate if the precision of the SM simulation is sufficient for the user's needs.
+Then, {\tt TauSpinner} may be used to introduce NP and/or spin effects.
+The samples may be generated with the help of general purpose MC generators like {\tt Pythia} \cite{Bierlich:2022pfr}, {\tt Sherpa} \cite{Sherpa:2019gpd} or with the help of other, sophisticated generator setup.} {In its earlier versions, {\tt TauSpinner} was used to introduce the longitudinal spin effects, in the case of the Drell-Yan processes or the Higgs production with decays into $\tau$ leptons, at the Large Hadron Collider (LHC)~\cite{Czyczula:2012ny}.} Later, they were extended to applications of the NP interactions \cite{Kalinowski:2016qcd} in the hard processes, in which lepton pairs are accompanied with one or two hard jets \cite{Kalinowski:2016qcd}, and to include the transverse spin effects~\cite{Przedzinski:2014pla}.
+The list of applications was also extended to incorporate the electroweak {(EW)} effects~\cite{Richter-Was:2018lld,Richter-Was:2020jlt}.

 Let us now introduce some terminology, which is used throughout the paper.
 In the reaction $\gamma \gamma \to \tau^- \tau^+$, where the $\tau$ lepton couples with on-shell photons, we include the anomalous magnetic and electric dipole moments of the $\tau$ lepton.
 In the processes $e^- e^+ \to \tau^- \tau^+$ and $q \bar{q} \to \tau^- \tau^+$, where the couplings of the $\tau$ lepton with the photon or the $Z$-boson are virtual, one usually introduces form-factors.
 For the photon exchange, we have form-factors for the anomalous magnetic dipole moment ($a$) and the electric dipole moment ($d$), while for the $Z$-boson exchange, we have form-factors for the anomalous weak magnetic dipole moment ($a_w$) and the weak electric dipole moment ($d_w$).
 In case of on-shell photons with virtuality of $q^2\sim 0$, the electromagnetic form-factors reduce to the corresponding dipole moments.
 Similarly, for on-shell $Z$-boson with virtuality $q^2\sim M_Z^2$, the weak form-factors reduce to the corresponding weak dipole moments (see, e.g. Ref.~\cite{Hollik:1998vz}).